Eugene Kaspersky: Personal life

 Kaspersky lives in Moscow, Russia with his wife and five children.
 He and his first wife were divorced in 1998.
 On 21 April 2011, his son, Ivan, then 20, was kidnapped for a $4.4 million ransom.
 Kaspersky worked with a friend at the FSB and Russian police to trace the ransomer's phone call.
 They set up a trap for the ransomers, where they rescued his son and arrested many of the kidnappers.
 The incident had an influence on Kaspersky's sense of personal security.
 He now travels with a bodyguard and security detail.

 Kaspersky is one of the richest people in Russia.
 His net worth is about $1 billion.
 According to Wired, he has "cultivated the image of a wild man with cash to burn."
 He has an interest in racing and drives his sports cars on race tracks as a hobby.
 He sponsors various "quirky or scientific projects" such as the Ferrari Formula One racing team or archaeological excavations in Akrotiri (prehistoric city).
 Kaspersky owns a BMW M3.
-Kaspersky describes himself as an "adrenaline junkie."
+Kaspersky describes himself as an "adrenaline junkie".
 He has gone hiking on volcanoes in Russia and reserved a trip to space on the Virgin Galactic.
-He travels often and writes about his experiences in his personal blog.
-He also enjoys photography as a hobby.

 Kaspersky is known for shunning formal attire, typically dressing in jeans and a shirt.
 He supports university projects and competitions in the IT security field.

+Kaspersky is a passionate traveller and even funded an investment accelerator for projects developing sustainable tourism.
+He consistently shares travel photos and notes in his personal blog, and maintains the list "Top-100 must-see places in the world."

+Kaspersky supported a women's expedition to the South Pole (Kaspersky Commonwealth Antarctic Expedition) led by Felicity Aston in 2009 and the first solo crossing of Antarctica by a woman (Kaspersky ONE Transantarctic Expedition) in 2011, also completed by Felicity Aston.

+Eugene's company was the official cybersecurity partner for the FIDE World Championship series of chess tournaments.